What type of yoga classes do we have?

 NZ Yoga Centre has to run as a business to keep up with weekly business expenses.
 Likewise, head teacher, AliHale Tilley, makes her livelihood by the revenue generated by teaching yoga classes, running personal yoga sessions, and taking people on overseas yoga trips.
 Her class fee reflects her personal training fee of $80/ hour.

-That means, as long as there are 6 people or more attending scheduled 1 hour classes, the class will go ahead and Ali will be remunerated accordingly.
-Sunday classes, which are 1 1/2 hours, need to have 8 people minimum to make each class viable.
+That means, as long as there are 6 people or more attending scheduled 1 hour classes, the class will go ahead.
+Sunday classes, which are 1 1/2 hours, need to have 8 regular people to make each class viable.
 This is the reality of teaching yoga professionally.

-On the other hand, if there are 5 people or less in 1 hour classes, or 7 people or less in the longer Sunday classes, the teacher may choose to cancel the class at short notice.
+On the other hand, if there are 5 people or less in 1 hour classes, or 6 people or less in the longer Sunday classes, the teacher may choose to shorten the class time.

-When class numbers are low, students may opt to have a shorter class (see price list below), or pay more for the class to run as a private 1:1 or small class session.
+When class numbers are low, students may opt to have a shorter class, or pay more for the class to run as a private 1:1 or small class session.
 This means students can chose to make up the difference of their standard class fee to meet the value of a personal training session at $80/h.

 If the teacher sees that a suitable option is not viable she has the right to cancel the class forthwith.

-To prevent the disappointment and inconvenience of class cancellations, please come to class regularly and let your teacher know if you can’t make it one week.
+To prevent the disappointment and inconvenience of class cancellations, please come to class regularly, bring your family members or friends and let your teacher know if you can’t make it one week.
 That way your teacher may choose to make a concession if class numbers fluctuate on that day.

 Thank you for your kind consideration.